qwerty-nate/8qbgrid/README.md

-# Eight Qubit Grid
-# Work In Progress
+# Eight Qubit Circuit - Work In Progress

-Working with Google Cirq + Python, I am investigating methods for controllable computation using an eight qubit cirqcuit.
+Working with Google Cirq + Python, I am investigating methods for controllable computation using an eight qubit circuit.
 The system hinges on a 3 qubit control switch whose vector states are parameters to functions.